Big image data formats

 - Use [ File > Open ] to open the entire TIFF stack

-- Observe that this takes time and that your computer’s memory fills up
+- Observe that this takes time and that the memory fills up

-- Close the image an observe that memory is freed
+- Close the image and observe whether memory is freed

-- Maybe use [ Plugins > Utilities > Collect Garbage ] to enforce freeing the memory
+- Use [ Plugins > Utilities > Collect Garbage ] to enforce freeing the memory

 - Use [ Plugins > Bio-Formats > Bio-Formats Importer ] to lazy open the TIFF stack